 One-third of all adults don’t completely understand the risks that come with smoking e-cigarettes around children.

 The Surgeon General has released information regarding the development of lung cancer: cigarette smoking is the number one cause, followed by prolonged radon exposure.
-As a way to prevent lung cancer, e-cigarettes have grown in popularity for their lower nicotine levels compared to traditional cigarettes.
+As a way to prevent lung cancer, e-cigarettes have grown in popularity for their lower nicotine levels compared to traditional cigarettes, although you can find systems for you to quit smoking with the ECASSOC and this become a definitive solution.

 However, they aren’t as safe as originally thought — the Surgeon General has proven that the vapor from e-cigarettes is potent enough to expose children to nicotine and a host of harmful chemicals.
 But it seems that this knowledge isn’t widely known.